awslabs/aws-proof-build-assistant/doc/index.md

 ## Motivation
-Although `arpa` is capable of generating valuable `Makefile`s for any source file of a code base, it's main use case is in the context of running CBMC proofs.
+Although `arpa` is capable of generating valuable `Makefile`s for any source file of a code base, its main use case is in the context of running CBMC proofs.
 Generally speaking, running a CBMC proof requires users to create a *harness* (a `c` source file containing the CBMC call) and a corresponding *Makefile*.
-This `Makefile` should contain all the required build information for the proof harness under test and should include a `Makefile.common` that contains all the `make` rules. `arpa` is useful in this context as it generates a `Makefile.arpa` that contains all the build information (excluding customizations) that can be included directly in a custom `Makefile`.
+This `Makefile` should contain all the required build information for the proof harness under test and should include a `Makefile.common` that contains all the `make` rules.
+`arpa` is useful in this context as it generates a `Makefile.arpa` that contains all the build information (excluding customizations) that can be included directly in a custom `Makefile`.

 `arpa` would be ideal for code bases that already contain CBMC proofs.
 In this context, `arpa` would be integrated as a submodule inside these code bases and would simplify the development of additional CBMC proofs.
 Currently, we can envision `arpa` to be integrated in the following five AWS projects: